 A video of a global community TED Talk by Chieko Asakawa on “how new technology helps blind people explore the world” inspired the audience as they watched Asakawa demonstrate her technology that helps blind people interact with, and understand visuals from, the world around them.

 Kathleen Baumgardner’s lifelong love of community service and giving back prompted her to start the Fort Collins Giving Tree and the FoCo Cafe, a nonprofit restaurant.
 Hers is “a space that inspired a community,” and her experiences with the visitors to the cafe, and explaining how it has helped restore dignity to the usually undervalued community members, caused many in the audience to tear up and yet another standing ovation.

 Beth Malone and her team at Dashboard investigate the ripple effects of artistic interventions.
 What started with two friends and an idea has now resulted in 42 exhibitions in seven U.S. cities, and a global network of 125 artists.
 90% of the time, properties her team uses for artistic installations lease immediately afterward, turning into thriving local businesses.
 The audience was fascinated, and applauded when Malone said, “These artists inspired me to dream and do big.
 I am grateful & will support them my whole life, I hope you’ll join me.”

-As a surprise tie-in, the TEDx organizers then welcomed onto the stage the mayor of Clarkston, Ted Terry, who announced a TEDxPeachtree event on December 13 to bring the local community and local refugees together.
+As a surprise tie-in, the mayor of Clarkston, Ted Terry took the stage to announce a TEDxPeachtree event on December 13 to bring the local community and local refugees together.